-- Students should familiarize themselves with the curriculum and requirements for their program of choice.
-This can be done through the EVIT website or though this guide. - 2.
+- 1. Students should familiarize themselves with the curriculum and requirements for their program of choice.
+This can be done through the EVIT website or through this guide. - 2.
 Students should be on track with credits to graduate and plan to dedicate at least three hours in their daily schedule to attend EVIT.

-Morning session: 8:05 to 10:35 a.m.
-Afternoon session: 12:05 to 2:35 p.m.
+Morning session: 8:00 a.m. to 10:35 a.m.
+Afternoon session: 12:00 p.m. to 2:35 p.m.

-Please note: Cosmetology, Aesthetics, Barbering, 1year Massage Therapy, & 1 year Medical Assistant have extended hours and meet from 7 a.m. to 11a.m. or 12 p.m. to 4 p.m.
+Please note: Cosmetology, Aesthetics, Barbering, 1-year Massage Therapy, & 1-year Medical Assistant have extended hours and meet from 7 a.m. to 11 a.m. or 12 p.m. to 4 p.m.
 Students may have to provide their own transportation for these programs.
-Afternoon sessions at the EVIT Fountain Hills campus are from 12:30pm-3:00pm.

-- 3. Students should be informed of the date EVIT counselors will visit their campus. - Students should have the following documents in hand when meeting with EVIT counselors/completing online application: - Unofficial Transcript - AZMerit or other standardized test scores (If GPA is below program minimum). - Attendance record (or rubric completed by home High school counselor) - Discipline record (or rubric completed by home high school counselor) - Proof of age (may be on transcript) - Immunization records
+3. Students should be informed of the date EVIT recruiters/counselors will visit their campus.
+4. Students should have the following documents when completing online application:

+- Unofficial transcript

+- Proof of age (may be on transcript)

+- Immunization records

+- Proof of residency, if attending a private or charter school